Rayner to scrap ‘payday loan’ premium for council bailouts

 Help us keep bring these critical stories to light.
 Your support makes all the difference.

-The Deputy Prime Minister likened the fee, which was a condition for local authorities seeking emergency support under the previous Tory government, to a “payday loan”.
+The Deputy Prime Minister likened the fee, which was a condition for local authorities seeking emergency support under the previous Tory government, to a “payday loan” charge.

 A total of 18 councils were given an injection of money from the government in February to ensure they could meet their legal duty to balance their books in 2024-25.